sai-mat-group/predicting-migration-barriers/README.md

 pip install dgl-cu111
 ```

-If you want to use any `pymatgen` functionality
+If you want to use any `pymatgen` functionality:

 ```
 pip install pymatgen